RubbyRedson/distributed-ai/readme.md

 ## How-to run
 - `git clone <project.git>`
 - Move to the First folder
-- run 'mvn compile -Pjava-main exec:java' in the terminal
+- run 'mvn compile -Pjade-main exec:java' in the terminal